What You Should Know

 Morchella semilibera is an edible species of fungus in the family Morchellaceae native to Europe and Asia.
 The conical brownish cap appears to sit as if placed on top of a sturdy cream-colored stem.
 The lower part of the cap is not attached to the stem as it is in the Common Morel, hence the name ‘Semi-free Morel’.

-Half free Morels decompose dead or dying organic matter.
+This morels decompose dead or dying organic matter.
 The cap is honeycomb-like with brownish-black ridges and yellowish pits.
 The bottom half of the cap hangs free from the whitish stalk that is completely hollow.
-Like most mushrooms, they must be cooked first before consuming them.

 Not as good a find as a true Morel, but a tasty find none the less.
 Must be cooked before consumption.

 In 2012, Morchella populiphila was described from western North America, while Peck's 1903 species name Morchella punctipes was reaffirmed for eastern North American half-free morels.
 M. semilibera and the other half-free morels are closely related to the black morels (M. elata and others).

 Other names: Half-Free Morel.

 Morchella semilibera Mushroom Identification

 20-50 mm high, 28-45 mm in diameter.
 Conical and hollow with a random honeycomb effect where the background is brown and the ridges dark to black.
 The cap edge hangs free from about halfway down, hence semi-free, unlike other Morels where the cap edge joins the stem.